New snacks on sale now for a limited time! Use code NEW for 15% off.

 And there is more…

 Moreover, our permanent residents in the gut, the gut microbiota, also suffer from traveling across time zones.
-A phenomenon called ‘chronodisruption’ (messing up with your biological clock) has a strong effect on our gut microbiota.
-The changes in our eating patterns during travel alter the rhythmicity of short-chain fatty acid (SCFA), which regulates gut function on an epigenetic level [8].
+A phenomenon called "chronodisruption" (messing up your biological clock) has a strong effect on our gut microbiota.
+The changes in our eating patterns during travel alter the rhythmicity of short-chain fatty acids (SCFAs), which regulate gut function on an epigenetic level [8].

 Low Oxygen, Mitochondria, and Methylene Blue

 If you follow our blog, you already know that mitochondria have a central role in energy production.
-You probably also know thatwhen we give methylene blue (MB) to our mitochondria, it will donate electrons to the electron transport chain (ETC), which is directly involved in oxygen consumption, energy production, and cell metabolism [9].
+You probably also know that when we give methylene blue to our mitochondria, it will donate electrons to the electron transport chain (ETC), which is directly involved in oxygen consumption, energy production, and cell metabolism [9].

-And if you’re down to get nerdy…here’s a quick recap of the process: In low concentrations, MB increases mitochondrial respiration by enhancing the shuttling of electrons between ETC protein complexes in the mitochondrial matrix (specifically complexes III and IV).
+And if you’re down to get nerdy… here’s a quick recap of the process: In low concentrations, methylene blue increases mitochondrial respiration by enhancing the shuttling of electrons between ETC protein complexes in the mitochondrial matrix (specifically complexes III and IV).
 The final electron acceptor is oxygen, which is reduced to water in a reaction catalyzed by complex IV, which is coupled with the synthesis of ATP [10].

-In this scenario (i.e hypoxia), MB can optimize the energy production process in the mitochondria by donating electrons to the ETCindependently of the amount of oxygen present.
+In this scenario (i.e., hypoxia), methylene blue can optimize the energy production process in the mitochondria by donating electrons to the ETC independently of the amount of oxygen present.
 More on this is below!

 Methylene Blue May Reduce Jet Lag